Things to Do in Gulf of Thailand

 Home to miniature replicas of both top Thailand sights and global landmarks, Mini Siam is a family-friendly Pattaya attraction.
 Travel through Thai history on the Mini Siam side, where you’ll see to-scale versions of the Temple of the Emerald Buddha and the Bridge on the River Kwai, and then admire the Eiffel Tower in Mini Europe.

-Take a walk beneath the sea at Underwater World Pattaya, as sharks and rays glide overhead.
+Take a walk beneath the water as sharks and rays glide overhead at Underwater World Pattaya.
 This walk-through aquarium highlights the diverse range of marine creatures found in Thai waters, from shallow rock-pool dwellers to colorful coral and deep-ocean fish.
 More than 2,500 critters are on display, representing some 200 species.

 Sometimes known as Ripley’s World, Ripley’s Believe It or Not!
 Pattaya combines seven distinct attractions.
 The classic Ripley’s “Odditorium,” with 10 galleries of bizarre exhibits, is the star of the show.
 But you can also enjoy waxworks, two spectacular mazes, a haunted house, a shooting ride, and a “9D” multisensory moving cinema.